Pointcept/GPT4Point/README.md

 </p>

 ## 🔥 News
+🔥 2024/04/27: We have modified the point encoder section, and now evaluation is more functional, although the training section still needs modification.

 🔥 2024/04/13: We release the **GPT4Point** <span style="color:red">**v1.0**</span>, including training and 3D captioning evluation code.

 🔥 2024/04/05:  Our paper **GPT4Point** is selected as **CVPR'24 Highlight** 2.84% (324/11532) !